Expansion of 1962

 From BR Bullpen

 The New York franchise to be named the Mets, was owned by Joan Payson.
 The Houston franchise, which took the name the Colt .45s, was awarded to Judge Roy Hofheinz.
-On October 10, 1961, an expansion draft was held for the Houston Colt .45's and the New York Mets, expansion clubs that would begin play in 1962.
+On October 10, 1961, an expansion draft was held for the two new expansion clubs that would begin play in 1962.

 Houston Colt .45's